 What makes a fast-charging phone?

 Wired wattage is the headline number.
-The industry has climbed in clear steps: 5W (the original iPhone brick), 18W (USB Power Delivery basics), 30W, 65W, 100W, 125W, 150W and now 240W on the Realme GT Neo 6.
+The industry has climbed in clear steps: 5W (the original iPhone brick), 18W (USB Power Delivery basics), 30W, 65W, 100W and 125W, with a handful of grey-import models pushing 150W and beyond that never reach UK shelves.
 Higher wattage means more electrical power flowing into the battery, which translates directly to a shorter charge time.
-A 100W phone like the OnePlus 13 typically goes 0-100% in 25-30 minutes; a 65W phone takes around 40 minutes; a 22W iPhone takes roughly 90 minutes for the same job.
+A 100W phone like the OnePlus 13 goes 0-100% in about 36 minutes, while 125W on the smaller-celled Motorola Edge 50 Pro does it in 18, and a 65W phone takes around 40 minutes.
+Apple is the exception that gives you no number to work with: it publishes a time to 50% rather than a wattage, so there is nothing to line up against the rest.

-Diminishing returns kick in past 100W.
+Diminishing returns kick in early.
 The jump from 18W to 65W cuts charging time roughly in half, genuinely transformative.
 The jump from 100W to 150W only saves around seven minutes.
-Above 120W we apply a soft curve in our ranking because the real-world benefit shrinks fast and most users won't notice the difference between an 18-minute and a 25-minute top-up.
+Our ranking scores wattage on a curve that compresses at every step up from 5W and caps the credit outright at 150W, because the real-world benefit shrinks fast and most users won't notice the difference between an 18-minute and a 25-minute top-up.

 Wireless charging is a separate league.
-Standard Qi tops out around 15W, Apple's MagSafe runs at 15-25W, and proprietary wireless tech from Honor, Xiaomi and OPPO can push 50-80W.
+Standard Qi tops out around 15W, Apple's MagSafe runs at 15-25W, and proprietary wireless tech from Honor, Xiaomi and Oppo can push 50-100W, which is quicker off a pad than most Apple and Samsung handsets manage on a cable.
 Wireless is slower than wired by design (more heat, less efficient coil transfer) but the convenience of dropping a phone on a pad is hard to beat for overnight or desk use.

 Why iPhone, Samsung and Pixel charge slowly.
 It isn't a technical limitation, all three could ship 100W phones tomorrow.
 Apple, Samsung and Google have made a deliberate engineering call to favour battery longevity (more charge cycles before degradation) and to avoid proprietary chargers that lock customers into one brand's ecosystem.
 They lean on universal USB-PD standards, which cap practical speeds well below what custom Chinese protocols achieve.